ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 If __--split_by_transcript__ is used then the code above is sufficient.
 Otherwise a python wrapper that includes additional formatting (__/data/Share/nick/Paralog_Anno/Tableize_wrapper.py__) that tableize couldn't do, i.e. separate variants that had multiple REF and ALT alleles was used to prepare the data for R.

+It is worth noting that using VEP with different versions of perl will result in slight different outputs.
+The difference do not seem to be detrimental to the end result as it appears that only VEP is affect but not the Plugin.

 #### Datasets
 Clinvar Likely Pathogenic/Pathogenic and Likely Benign/Benign variant vcf files were extracted and downloaded via the method developed by Zhang *et al.* [@Zhang2017].